victorbrca/puppet-example/Documents/Install.md

 service sshd restart
 ```

+**Install puppet pe (missing this section)**

 Configure node to connect to master by setting up 'server' in pupppet.conf on node

-Check if can connect to master (this also downloads all catalogs if cert is allowed)
+Check if can connect to master by running `puppet agent` (this also runs all catalogs if cert has already been added on the master, or if the option `autosign` is enabled on the master)

 ```
 puppet agent -t